KeithTho/University/Parallel Algorithms/README.md

 # Parallel Algorithms

 While working on this module, one of the assignments involved developing my own algorithm to run in parallel as well as my own Sorting Network.

-I achieved 100% of the marks for these questions, and 84% overall in this module.
+I achieved a 1st Class in this coursework, with a mark of 100% on these questions.

 ### Parallel Algorithm Design